Misdemeanor and Felony Theft in the District of Columbia

 Stealing less than $1,000 in property or services results in a misdemeanor, punishable by up to six months in jail and a $1,000 fine.

-Enhanced penalties apply to repeat thefts and thefts committed against a senior citizen.
+Enhanced penalties apply to repeat thefts and thefts committed against elderly victims.

 Repeat thefts.
 A person convicted of a third or subsequent theft offense (first- or second-degree) faces a minimum sentence of one year's incarceration and a maximum of 15 years in prison.
 The maximum fine amount increases to $37,500.
 Under this section, a third misdemeanor theft can result in prison time.

 Thefts against elderly victims.
-A person who steals from a person age 65 or older faces an enhanced penalty of 1½ times the maximum sentence for the offense.
-A defendant can raise what's called an "affirmative defense" to avoid this enhanced penalty.
+A person who steals from a person age 65 or older faces an enhanced penalty of one-and-a-half times the maximum sentence for the offense.
+A defendant can raise an affirmative defense to avoid this enhanced penalty.
 To prove the defense, the defendant must convince the jury or judge by a preponderance of the evidence that he or she reasonably believed the victim to be younger or could not have known the victim's age.

 In Washington, D.C., as in other jurisdictions, a person who shoplifts faces both criminal and civil penalties.